arzwa/MultilocusIsland/docs/draft-hapdip2.md

-The key observation is that a certain separation of time scales applies: although selection against migrant *genotypes* can be very strong in the polygenic case (of magnitude $Ls$, roughly), selection at any individual locus is still assumed to be weak, so that, when linkage is weak or absent, after an evolutionarily short period in which entire sets of alleles are efficiently removed together, LD among selected loci becomes negligible and the standard single locus theory should be applicable.
+The key observation is that a certain separation of time scales applies: although selection against migrant *genotypes* can be very strong in the polygenic case (of magnitude $Ls$, roughly), selection at any individual locus is still assumed to be weak, so that, when linkage is weak or absent, LD among selected loci becomes negligible after an evolutionarily short period in which entire sets of alleles are efficiently removed together.
-Hence, on the longer time scales at which migration-selection balance is attained, the allele frequency dynamics at any individual locus should essentially follow the single locus dynamics, but where migrant alleles are introduced at a rate reduced by a factor equal to the gff [@sachdeva2022].
+Hence, on the longer time scales at which migration-selection balance is attained, the allele frequency at any individual locus should essentially follow the single locus dynamics, with LD reducing the effective migration rate by a factor equal to the gff [@sachdeva2022].
 As a consequence, in the deterministic case, we expect that the effects of LD should be well captured by substituting the effective migration rate $m_e = mg$ for $m$ in @eq:ode.
 Specifically, we get a system of $L$ coupled differential equations, where for
 $1 \le j \le L$,
 \begin{equation}
-   \dot{p_j} = -m g_j[p_{-j}]p_j - q_j(s_{a,j}p_j + s_{b,j}p_jq_j),
+   \frac{dp_j}{dt} = -m g_j[p_{-j}]p_j - q_j(s_{j,a}p_j + s_{j,b}p_jq_j),
    \label{eq:odeme}
 \end{equation}
-and we have assumed the mainland to be fixed for the deleterious allele on the island at all loci.
+where we assumed the mainland to be fixed for the deleterious allele on the island at all loci.
-Here we write $g_j[p_{-j}]$ for the gff as in @eq:eqeff2, to highlight the dependence of the gff at locus $j$ on the allele frequencies at the $L-1$ other loci.
+Here we write $g_j[p_{-j}]$ for the gff as in @eq:eqeff2, to highlight the dependence of the gff at locus $j$ on the allele frequencies at the other $L-1$ loci.
-Note that in the deterministic model, the expected values in @eq:gff2 disappear, i.e. at any time $\Ex[q_j] = q_j$ and $\Ex[p_jq_j] = p_jq_j$.
+Note that in the deterministic model, the expected values in @eq:gff disappear, i.e. at any time $\Ex[q_j] = q_j$ and $\Ex[p_jq_j] = p_jq_j$.
 We study the equilibria of this model by numerically solving for $p$ at stationarity ($\dot{p}_j = 0$, for $1 \le j \le L$).

-As in @sachdeva2022, we can also plug in $m_e$ in the single locus diffusion approximation to determine the equilibrium allele frequency distribution for each locus on the island.
+As in @sachdeva2022, we can also plug $m_e$ into the single locus diffusion approximation to determine the equilibrium allele frequency distribution for each locus on the island.
-Specifically, we postulate that the joint distribution of allele frequencies in the barrier factorizes as
+Specifically, we postulate that the joint distribution of allele frequencies factorizes as
 \begin{align}
   \phi(p) = Z^{-1} \prod_{j=1}^L \phi_j(p_j|p_{-j}) =
     Z^{-1}\prod_{j=1}^L \phi(p_j; N_e, u, mg_j[p_{-j}], s_j),